-The mission of the European GNSS Agency (GSA) is to support European Union objectives and achieve the highest return on the European GNSS (E-GNSS) investment represented by the EGNOS and Galileo programmes, in terms of benefits to users, economic growth and competitiveness.
+The mission of the European GNSS Agency (GSA) is to support European Union objectives and achieve the highest return on the European GNSS (E-GNSS) investment represented by the EGNOS and Galileo programmes, in terms of benefits to users and economic growth and competitiveness.

-Galileo is a global navigation system under deployment in Europe.
+Galileo is the European global navigation system.
 It is a civil system under civil control, intended to provide navigation services to users, including reliable services for specific user communities.
-Initial services are based on a number of satellites placed in orbit that can be used in combination with GPS satellites.
-Already at this stage the users will be able to exploit a significant improvement in terms of signal availability, especially in harsh environments, as in urban canyons, where chances to receive signals from GNSS satellites are limited due to the restricted visibility of the sky.
-Galileo will provide precise, reliable and robust open service, enabling other desirable properties such as better resistance against multipath.
+The Galileo constellation has already 26 satellites in orbit and is operational.
+With Galileo satellites working together with other constellations, there are more GNSS satellites available for positioning, navigation and timing (PNT).
+Already at this stage, the users are able to exploit a significant improvement in terms of signal availability, especially in harsh environments, as urban canyons, where chances to receive signals from GNSS satellites are limited due to the restricted visibility of the sky.
+Galileo will provide a precise, reliable and robust open service, enabling other desirable properties such as better resistance against multipath.
+In addition, the Galileo will provide a High Accuracy Service and Authentication services (the latter in combination with the Open Service); authentication will be a unique feature of Galileo compared to other GNSS providers.
+This will allow the authenticity of the data provided through the signal in space to be assessed to detect attempts to spoof it and will contribute to improving the robustness of GNSS for applications in which safety/security is concerned.